vekatze/neut/book/src/commands.md

 ## `neut get`

-`neut get ALIAS URL` fetches and builds external modules specified by `URL` and adds it to the current module under the name `ALIAS`.
+`neut get ALIAS URL` fetches and builds external modules specified by `URL` and adds it to the current module as a dependency under the name `ALIAS`.

 ```sh
 neut get some-name https://github.com/USER_NAME/REPO_NAME/raw/main/archive/0-1.tar.zst